sunpy/sunpy.org/README.md

 Please note that the date for the post is different to the way it is written for the blog filename.
 Since this date is reader facing, we want month day year **e.g.,** May 14 2056.
-Also we try to enforce one line per sentence.
+Also, we try to enforce one line per sentence.

 The current range of categories we have "officially" are: